moby/moby/docs/sources/articles/authentication.md

 # Running Docker with https

 By default, Docker runs via a non-networked Unix socket.
 It can also optionally communicate using a HTTP socket.
-Enabling communication through HTTP will by default use TLS and require daemon configuration to allow client connections.

 There are two different ways of authenticating connections between Docker client and daemon, both of which use secure TLS connections.

- - **Identity-based authentication** uses an authorized keys list on the daemon to whitelist client connections.
+ 1. **Identity-based authentication** uses an authorized keys list on the daemon to whitelist client connections.
 The client must also accept the daemon's key and remember it for future connections.
- - **Certificate-based authentication** uses a Certificate Authority to authorize connections.
+ 2. **Certificate-based authentication** uses a Certificate Authority to authorize connections.
 Using this method requires additional setup to enable client authentication.

 The authentication method is selected using the `--auth` flag with values `identity`, `cert`, or `none` .
-The `none` method is currently the default but `identity` will become the default in a future version.
+The `none` method is currently the default but configuring for `identity` or `cert` is recommended when using HTTP.

 > **Note**:
 > The `--tls` and `--tlsverify` options in Docker 1.3 and earlier have